 The Downsides of Van Life

-Considering we’re just one letter away from being Vanlifers ourselves, we share pretty much the same constraints and considerations as those living in actual vans.
+Considering we’re just one letter away from being Vanlifers ourselves, we still share pretty much the same constraints and considerations as those living in actual vans.
 A good explanation put together by our friends at Drivin’ & Vibin’ in their 5 Reasons to Avoid Van Life will give you realistic perceptions that you need to be aware of.

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 By clicking on them and/or making a purchase, there is no extra charge or added fees.